raghurama123/def2-XCP/README.md

 Definitions of various exchange-correlation (XC) functionals used in density functional theory (DFT) are collected here.

+⚠️ This page is under construction.
+There are likely mistakes.

 ## Overview

 In DFT, the exchange-correlation functional $E_{\text{XC}}$ plays a crucial role in determining the total energy of a system.
 It is typically divided into exchange $E_{\text{X}}$ and correlation $E_{\text{C}}$ components.